SEND Acronyms Decoded: Every Abbreviation Teachers Need

 Assessment for Learning

 Ongoing formative assessment during lessons (mini whiteboards, thumbs up, exit tickets).
-Critical for SEND pupils because it shows you immediately if they have understood.
+Critical for SEND learners because it shows you immediately if they have understood.

 WAGOLL